 What is Stonehenge?

-Another fact is that when you know when the longest day occurs, you will look for patterns that will gratify your believes about the monument.
-Most people are lead by wishful thinking.
+Another fact is that, when one knows when the longest day occurs, one will look for patterns that will gratify one’s own beliefs.
+Most people are influenced by such wishful thinking.

 Many Things Are Said About Stonehenge

-It is said that Stonehenge’s building process took several hundreds of years.
-It is also said it was built during the so called “Neolithic period”.
-Some of the stones are so tall that everyone still wonders how they were transported, because it is believed they had no wheels.
+We are taught that Stonehenge’s building process took several hundred years.
+It is also said that it was constructed during the so-called “Neolithic” period.
+Some of the stones are so tall that everyone still wonders how they were transported from far away because it is believed that the builders had no wheels.

-It is also said there were no labor forces for such an undertaking because they had to hunt, scavenge, and prepare food almost continuous for their survival.
-Why would they built something as outrageous as Stonehenge when there were insufficient human resources?
-Let alone no wheels?
+It is also said that there were no labor forces large enough for such an undertaking because the limited population had to hunt and scavenge almost continuously and to prepare food for their survival.
+Why would they build something as outrageous as Stonehenge when insufficient human resources were available?

-It is also said that the bluestones, the stones in the inner horseshoe shape, have been withdrawn from a quarry in Wales, some 160 miles (240 km) away.
-The purpose of the monument must have been something magnificent, since they’ve put so much effort in building it.
-But what is it?
+It is also said that the bluestones, which are located inside the horseshoe shape, have been quarried in Wales, some 160 miles (240 km) away.
+The purpose of the monument must have been something magnificent and important that the ancients have expended so much effort into building it.
+But what was its purpose?

 The Purpose of Stonehenge?

-There are some official theories which could be partially correct.
-It is believed Stonehenge could be:
+Some official theories abound that could even be partially correct.
+For instance, it is believed that Stonehenge could be:

-Stonehenge has exceptionally sound qualities.
-Sounds which are produced in the center or at the altar result in amazing complicated interference patterns.
-Meaning at some points the sound dies out and at some points the sound is amplified.
+Stonehenge does indeed have exceptional sound qualities.
+Sounds produced in the center, or at the altar, result in such amazing and complicated interference patterns that at some points the sound dies out and at some points, the sound is amplified.